HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 i've been seering thru the skies i've been facing wrath of gods___ (long end)

+make up your mind, brethren damned make up your mind, traces all around what you gonna find

-all's forgiven count your blessings rest in fervent fever i cast a spell till I take it back
+so it's all forgiven count your blessings all life rest in fervent fever till I make it back seer had a vision, seer knows it all, i can cast a spell every day I'm nearer to the drop of blood on the wall

 before i made (it to) the top
 made my own demise